Skip to main content

 This standard approach provides immediate value without requiring AWS infrastructure setup or cross-account configuration, making it ideal for organizations that prioritize simplicity while maintaining enterprise-grade security.

-For organizations with specific data sovereignty or compliance requirements, passkey exports can be configured to deliver directly to your own AWS S3 storage infrastructure.
-This approach ensures authentication data resides entirely within your organization’s control while maintaining automated export delivery from Corbado’s dedicated enterprise environment.
+For Private Cloud customers with specific data sovereignty or compliance requirements, passkey exports can be configured to deliver directly to your own AWS S3 storage infrastructure.
+This approach ensures authentication data resides entirely within your organization’s control while maintaining automated export delivery from your dedicated single-tenant Corbado environment.
 Security and Compliance Architecture:

 • Secure Access Control: Corbado accesses your storage using temporary, limited-scope credentials that you control and can revoke at any time